waygroundescaper/browser-essay-anticheat/README.md

 This project runs entirely in the browser and **does not require any backend or internet connection** once loaded.

+**IMPORTANT: THIS PROGRAM HAD A BUG, WHEN STUDENT START ANTICHEAT IT WILL SHOW AN ANTICHEAT WARNING FOR 1 TIME.
+IGNORE IT, THIS IS A FALSE WARNING (over 1 time than its a true AntiCheat warning) **
 ---

 ## ✨ Features